chhjel/HealthCheck/README.md

 Provides a monaco-editor IDE where C# scripts can be stored and executed in the context of the web application to extract data, debug issues or other things.
 Requires an additional nuget package installed [![Nuget](https://img.shields.io/nuget/v/HealthCheck.Module.DynamicCodeExecution?label=HealthCheck.Module.DynamicCodeExecution&logo=nuget)](https://www.nuget.org/packages/HealthCheck.Module.DynamicCodeExecution)

-Should be heavily locked down if used other places than localhost.
+Should be heavily locked down if used other places than localhost, optimally behind MFA.

 ### Setup